kirans08/SimplePolygon/README.md

 # SIMPLE POLYGON

-A JavaFX application to construct a simple polygon from a set of points given as input through mouse click.
-It uses angular sorting of points to do the construction
+A JavaFX application to construct a simple polygon from a given set of points.

+## Input

+Input Points can be provided via GUI

+## Polygon Construction

+* The list of points are sorted based on their angle with a reference point.
+* The point with the lowest Y coordinate is used as reference
+* The polygon is constructed by joining the list of sorted points.